ccmvumc/garjus/README.md

 # garjus

-Garjus manages and processes neuroimaging data stored in REDCap and XNAT.
-Integration with [DAX](https://github.com/VUIIS/dax) allows subject and session level [processing](docs/processing.md) pipelines as well as group-level multi-project [analyses](docs/analyses.md).
-All related [settings](docs/settings.md) are stored in REDCap.
+Garjus manages neuroimaging research projects stored in REDCap and XNAT.
+Integration with [DAX](https://github.com/VUIIS/dax) allows subject-level [processing](docs/processing.md) as well as group-level multi-project [analyses](docs/analyses.md).
+All required [settings](docs/settings.md) are stored in REDCap.
 [Activity](docs/activity.md) is logged in REDCap.
 Any [issues](docs/issues.md) encountered are recorded in REDCap.
-[Progress](docs/progress.md) snapshots are stored in REDCap.
+[Progress](docs/progress.md) reports and snapshots are stored in REDCap.

 If you have data in both XNAT and REDCAp, garjus will likely be useful.
 For maximum utility, data will be curated to include consistent session types and scan types.
 Garjus provides tools to help automate this curation process.
 Typically, a garjus update will be run on an automated scheduled process with cron.
 An update usually takes a few minutes unless there are new image sessions to import.